mnr/writing-wip/dimensions_living_book/siblings.md

 # The Siblings {.unnumbered}

 Greta and Gene raised five children: three girls, two boys.
-There were more conceived, but these ended in miscarriages and Gene and Greta picked up the pieces and moved on.
+There were more conceived, but these ended in miscarriages.
+Gene and Greta picked up the pieces and moved on.

-I'm told I had an additional older sister.
+I'm told I had an additional older sister besides the two I grew up with.
 There were complications, and a doctor told my parents they were done having children.
+In spite of what he told them, I'm here.
 I'd like to meet this doctor and review his methodology, general knowledge, and conclusions.

 Janell and I have two children, both of whom were enthusiastically welcomed.
 At one point in our early lives, we were traveling for several months.
 Janell's period was late, so we went to a Seattle planned parenthood for a pregnancy test.
 Apparently this was before the day of a drugstore pee-on-a-stick.